jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 possibly devote the required “grinding” time to prepare appropriately.

-There’s something symmetric and satisfying about technology companies that pride themselves on relentless optimization having their own interview processes relentlessly optimized by job candidates.
+There’s something symmetric and satisfying about technology companies that pride themselves on relentless optimization interviewing candidates that are themselves optimizing for maximum performance against the interview.
 These filters are, at best, identifying the right, motivated candidates, or at worst, creating a generation of mercenaries with a mentality that to achieve a high paying job in technology one must learn the test and game the specification.

 The top all time post on [/r/cscareerquestions][6] is titled "[Accidentally destroyed production database on first day of a job, and was told to